ty-elastic/instruqt_o11y--course--field--100-logs-workflow--main/instruqt/tracks/o11y--course--field--100-logs-workflow--main/02-streams/assignment.md

 ```
 6. Wait until the sample `body.text` on the right shows highlighting, then click `Create`

+> [!NOTE]
+> You may receive an error indicating `attributes.custom.timestamp` is malformed.
+This is expected and will be addressed in the next step which conforms the timestamp to Elasticsearch's format.

 ![2_grok.png](../assets/2_grok.png)

 ## Parsing the timestamp